greenshot/greenshot/Greenshot/releases/additional_files/readme.txt

 CHANGE LOG:

+1.0.1 build 1984 (intermediate state)

+Bugs resolved:
+* Rewrote the "please wait" window to allow the user to cancel the operation, this was needed due to problems with Imgur uploads
+* Fixed a memory leak when using ESC on the destination picker

 1.0.1 build 1980 Release Candidate 1

 We changed the version to 1.0 after 5 year the version should no longer have a "beta" feeling!